 This is how I know Peter was focused on Jesus when he got down out of the boat (29) - because, once he was on the water, he stopped looking at Jesus and saw the wind (30).
-In the middle of a storm, you can almost literally 'see' the wind, whipping up the sea spray, swirling the rain around you.
+In the middle of a storm, you can almost literally 'see' the wind, as it whips up the sea spray, and swirls the rain around you.

-It must have been terrifying - no wonder Peter began to sink when he stopped looking at Jesus and instead focused on the storm.
-As we saw earlier in the service, things are much harder when there are distractions.
+It must have been terrifying - no wonder Peter began to sink when he stopped looking at Jesus and instead saw the storm.
 One of the most important lessons for a disciple to learn - if not the most important lesson - is how to keep our eyes fixed on Jesus, while the storm rages around us.

-You see, this storm wasn't even that bad.
+You see, this storm was bad, but it wasn't that bad.
 In Matthew 8 - where Jesus is asleep in the boat and then calms the storm - Matthew describes the storm as a seismos megas.
 The word seismos is the root word for 'seismograph' - it means earthquake.
-And I'll let you work out what megas means for yourself.
+And I'll let you work out what mega means for yourself.
 This storm was no seismos megas, but it was enough to cause Peter to lose his focus on Jesus, and he began to sink.